MicrosoftDocs/power-automate-docs/articles/data-operations.md

 3. In the box that appears, paste a sample of your source data array, and then select **Done**.

-4. Add the **Data Operation – Select** action, and then configure it as shown in the following image.<!--note from editor: Need to describe this image and it took more than 150 characters, so I'm using the new image extension.
-You'll see the alt text on the review site, but it doesn't show up in the published version on docs. -->
+4. Add the **Data Operation – Select** action, and then configure it as shown in the following image.

    :::image type="complex" source="./media/data-operations/select-card-2.png" alt-text="Configure the select action":::
    Screenshot showing the select action.
 From is set to Body.
 In the Map section, FirstName is set to first, FamilyName is set to last, and FullName is set to first and last, separated by a space.:::image-end:::